davy7125/soundfont-standard-v3/README.md

 ## Disclaimer

-This work is a proposal for updating the soundfont standard and is by no mean an official document on which you should base a development, at least as long as it's not adopted by major actors working with soundfonts if it's possible to list them (at least FluidSynth / FluidLight for the open-source community).
+This work is a proposal for updating the soundfont standard and is by no means an official document on which you should base a development, at least as long as it's not adopted by major actors working with soundfonts if it's possible to list them (at least FluidSynth / FluidLight for the open-source community).

 ## Introduction